Skip to content

 OCaml version5.3+4.x+

-API styleImperative (direct effects)Monadic (CPS-based)
+API styleImperative (direct style)Monadic (CPS-based)

 Streamingparse_source with Source.tBuffered / Unbuffered modules